-Students, student organizations, faculty, staff and departments commonly post signs in designated locations as a means of informing the university community of events which they are sponsoring.
+Students, student organizations, faculty, staff and departments commonly post signs in designated locations as a means of informing the University community of events which they are sponsoring.
 Outside groups or organizations also post signs when utilizing the University’s designated “free speech” zones.
-The University allows these practices within regulations designed to reasonably govern the time, place and manner for the protection of the students, university property and the appearance of the campus.
-All signs must include the name of the sponsoring student organization, department or person.
-Official signage of The University of Southern Mississippi, building designations, regulatory and traffic control, directional signage, etc., is not governed by this policy.
-The locations listed below are the only locations where signs may be posted.
+The University allows these practices within regulations designed to reasonably govern the time, place and manner for the protection of the students, University property and the appearance of its campuses.
+All signs must include the name of the sponsoring student organization, department, group or person.
+Official signage of The University of Southern Mississippi, building designations, regulatory and traffic control, directional signage, etc., are not governed by this policy.
+The locations listed below are the only locations where non-official signage may be posted.

 Reason for Policy/Purpose

-This policy is required for the effective communication of University policy regarding signs displayed on all campuses of The University of Southern Mississippi.
+This policy is required for the effective communication of University policy regarding the display of signs on all campuses of The University of Southern Mississippi.

 Who Needs to Know This Policy

-All members, guests and visitors of The University of Southern Mississippi community.
+All members, guests and visitors to any of The University of Southern Mississippi campuses.

 Website Address for this Policy

 1. Signs that are deemed to be outside the scope of First Amendment protection may be removed.
-That includes signs such as obscenity and speech inciting individuals to unlawful activities.
-State and federal constitutional decisions will be used as guidelines for determination of what speech is protected by the First Amendment to the United States Constitution.
+That includes signs containing obscenity and speech inciting individuals to unlawful activities.
+State and federal constitutional decisions will be used as guidelines for determining speech which is protected by the First Amendment to the United States Constitution.

 2. No Student organization, University department or any other group or organization may display signs, printed advertisement materials or wearables on campus that advertise alcoholic beverage companies or alcohol consumption.